-In a few states, employees temporarily disabled because of illness or injuries are provided with insurance coverage and offered reimbursement for lost wages.
-This is known as state disability insurance (SDI) or temporary disability insurance (TDI).
+Some states provide insurance to employees that are temporarily disabled because of illness or injuries.
+These states offer reimbursement for lost wages during time off.
+The coverage is called state disability insurance (SDI) or temporary disability insurance (TDI).

-The wages of a worker temporarily disabled because of conditions like injury or pregnancy are partially reimbursed.
-The injury must not have occurred on the job.
+A temporarily disabled worker’s wages are partially reimbursed.
+The health condition must not have occurred on the job.

-The insurance is funded by deductions from payroll.
+State disability insurance is funded by deductions from payroll.
 Covered employees contribute a part of each paycheck towards the insurance.
-In areas that do not provide this service, employees desiring replacement of wages lost due to disability need to get private disability insurance.
+In areas that don’t provide coverage, employees need private disability insurance for reimbursed wages.

 The following states currently offer disability insurance to employees: